jeronscc/Amplify/README.md

 ### Creating Root Window
 Our application's layout, containing all necessary components, will be in the root window.
-You can set the window's title and dimensions using the code below
+You can set the window's title and dimensions using the code below.

 **root=Tk() <br />
 root.title('ACP Music Player') <br />